SERIES > Innocent Devil's Harem

 A second later, and a pair

-into the air to take flight.
-I had no idea where to even begin looking, beyond
+to take flight.
+I had no idea where to even begin looking, beyond the forest,

-the forest, so I just focused on my senses of smell and hearing while flying as
+so I just focused on my senses of smell and hearing while flying as fast as I

-fast as I could around the edge of the city where there were still a lot of
+could around the edge of the city where there were still a lot of trees.
+I was

-trees.
-I was glad my ability to home in on a scent was so powerful, because
+glad my ability to home in on a scent was so powerful, because within a matter

-within a matter of minutes I’d captured Gabriella’s aroma, even despite the
+of minutes I’d captured Gabriella’s aroma, even despite the plethora of other

-away, and I could smell that the chase was already on.
-Her sweet scent was
+and I could smell that the chase was already on.
+Her sweet scent was stronger

-stronger than usual from her sweating, ironically making it easier for me to
+than usual from her sweating, ironically making it easier for me to pick up on

 Just like other emotions,